wandyezj/class_achievements/standards.md

             * Machine Learning
     * Modeling
         * What is the purpose of modeling?
 How can modeling help you solve a problem?
+        * Describing the world in terms of directions

     * Operations
     * Organization